 At first glimpse, these images are abstract, surreal even.
 In almost every photograph, their is a glowing light drawing the viewer in, however, the light is too bright to fully contemplate what is there.
 Upon reading further into the images, one can conclude that Sawyers' work is focusing on the abandonment, manipulation and destruction of the housing market in the U.S. Traveling from the beginning to the exhibition until the end, the viewer is able to see the deconstruction of something that so familiar to all of us.
 In the beginning of his series, he depicts a closed space--claustrophobic and quiet--and by the end the image are torn and and tattered, yet beautiful and exposed.

-Encircling the Logan Center walls and spreading out like a scroll, are the six large projections by the cinematographer and photographer, Yang Fudong.
-The exhibition, both a film and installation, is entitled, East of the Que Village which features a rural area where Fudong grew up.
+Encircling the Logan Center walls and spreading out like a scroll are the six large projections by the cinematographer and photographer, Yang Fudong.
+The exhibition, both a film and installation, is titled East of the Que Village, and features a rural area where Fudong grew up.